The Case For MLPs: K-1 Tax Benefits Add Value

 The longer it is deferred, the longer that inflation eats the value of the depreciation recapture you will have to pay back when sold.
 That deferral is potentially indefinite if you die and pass the asset to your heirs.
 They will get the stepped up cost basis on any capital gains and the depreciation recapture bill goes away!
 This makes MLPs another great tool for estate planning while providing you with large cash flow stream in the meantime.

-But once you have done your homework and have narrowed down a good company, then we can apply the considerations for when the MLP structure is preferable.
+However, once you have done your homework and have narrowed down a good company (some suggestions at the end), then we can apply the considerations for when the MLP structure is preferable.

-In most circumstances, I would say that it would not be worth it to buy into a MLP with a 5% yield or less since there are hundreds of corporations and funds that have similar yield, without the extra paperwork.
-The point of MLPs is cash flow, so wait until the prices are attractive enough to yield plenty of it (like now in 2020).
+In most circumstances, I would say generally that it would not be worth it to buy into a Master Limited Partnership with a 5% yield or less since there are hundreds of corporations and funds that have similar yield, without the extra paperwork.
+The point of MLPs is cash flow, so wait until the prices are attractive enough to yield plenty of it (like in 2020-2022).

-With the average MLP yield pushing 10%+, this requirement is an easy hurdle to jump over right now, but it hasn’t always been the case.
-MLPs were hot 5 years ago when yields were being pushed under 5%, and people were going nuts buying hand over fist!
+With the average MLP yield pushing 8%+ in 2022, this requirement is an easy hurdle to jump over right now, but it hasn’t always been the case.
+They were hot back in 2014 when yields were being pushed under 5%, and people were going nuts buying them hand over fist!
 The space subsequently lost more than 50% of its value as a group, so yields have come back.

 The second consideration is that it needs to be a serious investment with a lot of capital committed and a long time frame to overcome the tax preparation costs and to defer the tax bill as long as possible, respectively.